An infection usually starts in the bladder or urethra (the tube your pee comes out of). But it can affect any part of

 When Will I Get My Results?

 Your doctor’s office will call in 1 to 3 days.
 She’ll go over the results with you.

-If you have an infection, you’ll be given antibiotics.
+If you have an infection, you’ll likely be given antibiotics.
 If you are, be sure to complete the entire amount prescribed.
-Most of the time, it goes away.
+Most of the time, the infection goes away.
 But it may come back, especially if you’re a sexually active woman.
-In young woman, sexual intercourse increases the risk for an infection.
+In young women, sexual intercourse increases the risk for an infection.
 The risk is higher in older men who have an enlarged prostate.